 Review your options.
 The County’s Time Away from Work benefits remain in force, including California State Disability Insurance (SDI), Paid Family Leave (PFL), Long-Term Disability Insurance, Vacation/Scheduled Time Off, Sick Leave, and more.

-The Families First Coronavirus Response Act (FFCRA) provides for two new types of paid leave: Emergency Paid Sick Leave and Expanded Family and Medical Leave.
+California Supplemental Sick Leave is now available for employees.
 Find details on our County of Santa Clara COVID-19 Employee Guidance web page, including procedures for leaves, timekeeping and recently updated County policies.

 If You’re Caring for Kids

 Change your DCAP contribution, if needed.
 If your dependent care needs have changed due to a school or childcare center closure, this is considered a qualified status change.
 You can make changes to your Dependent Care Assistance Program (DCAP) contributions, based on the date of impact to your family (e.g., the date of school/childcare service closure).
-To make changes, call Navia Benefit Solutions at 800-669-3539 within 31 days of your status change.
+To make changes, call P&A Group at 800-688-2611 within 31 days of your status change.

 If You’re Anxious About Your Finances